This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main

 At low tide there is a sandy beach at Trebarwith Strand just 5 miles to the South West or a little further on again you’ll find the famous surfing beach of Polzeath, the well known village of Port Isaac and the upmarket Rock with its ferry boat to Padstow.

-Heating: Electric heating and flame effect fire included.
+Heating: Electric heating and flame- effect electric fire included.

 Telephone: there is a shared telephone for The Clinker, The Lugger and The Gaffer and this is located on the communal landing.

 Sample a taste of Cornwall: A cream tea free of charge from our Boscastle café can be enjoyed during your stay (subject to seasonal opening times).

 Offers: Free entry to Tintagel Old Post Office on production of booking details subject to seasonal opening hours.